Skip to Content

 Students must also sign a Statement of Educational Purpose that certifies who they are and that the federal student aid they may receive will only be used for educational purposes and for the cost of attending school during the current academic year.

 A student who is unable to appear in person at the Financial Aid Office must have their statement notarized by an authorized notary public who will certify that the student appeared before them with a government-issued photo ID and is the person who signed the Statement of Educational Purpose.
-The student will then submit the notarized statement along with a copy of their government issued ID.
+The student will then submit the original notarized statement along with a photocopy of their government issued ID.

 What Happens Next?